THE ART & SCIENCE OF SELF-ASSURANCE AND SUCCESS – WHAT WOMEN SHOULD KNOW

 “The Confidence Code”

 Confidence!
 With it, we can take on the world; without it, we don’t ask for raises, request that important meeting or take risks.
 In the success equation, research shows that confidence is even more critical than competence.
 But what is confidence?
 Where does it come from?
 Are we born with it or do we acquire it?
 And why do women have less of it than their talents deserve?
-In this speech Katty Kay inspires audiences with the latest scientific research and anecdotes from her own career and the many women she interviewed for the book.
+In this speech, Katty Kay inspires audiences with the latest scientific research and anecdotes from her own career and the many women she interviewed for the book.
 “Neurologists have isolated a ‘confidence gene,’” says Katty “and when I was tested, I learned I am not genetically predisposed to being confident.”
-Her experience is like that of so many women, even senior women, whose lack of confidence is what really holds them back.
+Her experience is like that of so many women, even senior women in top leadership roles, whose lack of confidence is what really holds them back.
 But confidence is also art – impacted by how we choose to live with our genes.
 The good news then is that being confident is a choice.
 Katty’s talk inspires audiences to take action — to go outside their comfort zones, to try new hard things, to take risks, to be prepared to fail and to discover the secret to success.